razemanoel/gmake-project/README.md

 ## Project Architecture

-### Core Components and How It All Fits Together:

-### 1. **Client Layer**
+- **Client Layer**
-- The React web app and the Android app both communicate over HTTP with the Node.js API.
+  The React web app and the Android app both communicate over HTTP with the Node.js API.

-### 2. **API Layer**
+- **API Layer**
-- The Node.js server handles data storage (MongoDB), business logic, and JWT-based authentication.
+  The Node.js server handles data storage (MongoDB), business logic, and JWT-based authentication.
-- For each spam/blacklist check, it opens a TCP connection to the Bloom-filter service.
+  For each spam/blacklist check, it opens a TCP connection to the Bloom-filter service.

-### 3. **TCP Service**
+- **TCP Service**
-- The C++ Bloom-filter server performs ultra-fast, memory-efficient blacklist checks and URL additions.
+  The C++ Bloom-filter server performs ultra-fast, memory-efficient blacklist checks and URL additions.

-### 4. **Persistence**
+- **Persistence**
-- User accounts, emails, and labels are stored in MongoDB.
+  User accounts, emails, and labels are stored in MongoDB.

-### 5. **Dev & Deployment**
+- **Dev & Deployment**
-- Docker Compose orchestrates all components (TCP service, API server, React UI) into a single, reproducible environment—no manual port wiring required.
+  Docker Compose orchestrates all components (TCP service, API server, React UI) into a single, reproducible environment—no manual port wiring required.

 <br>